renovatebot/renovate/docs/usage/key-concepts/automerge.md

 Add the `renovate/**` branch to your testing workflow files, or Renovate will not work properly with the `automergeType=branch` setting.

 The result is that passing updates are essentially "silent" - the only sign of them are the commits Renovate pushes to your base branch.
-If you have enabled branch protection which prevents Renovate from automerging directly to the base branch, then this won't work and you should stick with the default PR-based automerging instead.
+If you have enabled branch protection which prevents Renovate from automerging directly to the base branch, then this won't work, and you should stick with the default PR-based automerging instead.

 ## Assignees and Reviewers